Provence-Alpes-Côte d'Azur: Regional services

+Urban rail

+The Métro de Marseille — opened in 1977 — is the region's sole subway system and consists of two lines, with a third planned.

+Marseilles also has a modern tramway with three lines, as do Aubagne and Avignon with one line each and Nice, with three lines.
+Each of those cities rebuilt their tram networks after they were shut down in the mid-20th century — the exception being Line 68 in Marseilles, which continued service until 2004 before being rebuilt and reopened as part of the current system in 2007.

+Tram networks operated in Aix-en-Provence, La Ciotat and Toulon in the early- and mid-20th century also but have not been revived.

 Environment

 The mining company Alteo processes bauxite to produce aluminium, resulting in various waste materials such as "boues rouges" (red mud) and arsenic.
-The dumping of this waste in the marine reserve of Calanques National Park for six years was authorised by the French Government in 2015.
+The dumping of this waste in the marine reserve of Calanques National Park for six years was authorised by the French Government in 2015, and has been a continuing source of disagreement and legal procedures between environmental protection, government, and industrial lobbies.
 Company representatives have dismissed environmental concerns as exaggerated and uninformed.

 The region also includes another national park, Port-Cros National Park near Toulon.

-Due to motor vehicle traffic, the urban areas are often saturated on a daily basis, but cities are investing in public transport networks such as Marseille's subway (2 lines) and tramway (3 lines), the Aubagne tramway (1 line) and the Nice tramway (3 lines).
-Other networks existed at the beginning of the 20th century in smaller cities such as Aix-en-Provence, Avignon, La Ciotat and Toulon but are now gone.

 Education

 Major universities of the region include the Aix-Marseille University, the University of Toulon, the University of Avignon and the Côte d'Azur University.
 Other towns have higher education classes but no universities.